app-z/Json-to-SQLite/README.md

 1. SQLite Database Name
 2. Table name
 3. List Objects
 4. Fields of Class.
-This fields will be column name in table
+This fields will be columns name in table

 Example